willredington/livefront-referrals/README.md

 2. **Deferred Deep Link (Redirect to App Store)**:

    - The referral code is embedded in a link shared with the referred user.
-   - When the link is clicked, it redirects the user to the appropriate app store, if its not a supported platform (meaning not android or ios) it returns a 400
+   - When the link is clicked on a mobile device, it redirects the user to the appropriate app store, if its not a supported platform (meaning not android or ios) it returns a 400

 3. **Verify Referral**: